aerix-nl/nota/README.md

   id:             '42'
   documentTitle:  'Invoice 2013.0042'
 ````
-Currently only the `filename` is used.
-If defined the meta data also provides
+Currently only the `filename` is used by Nota, but you can supplement it with
+whatever data you like, and have you application that builds on Nota use that.

-a way for the Nota backend to 'asks' your template for a suggested filename.
+The `filename` property provides a way for the Nota backend to 'asks' your
-If no output filename is provided, or the output path is a directory, then
+template for a suggested filename.
+If no output filename is provided, or the
-this filename will be used.
+output path is a directory, then this filename will be used.

 ## Scalability